First-ever virtual Get Online Week levels up digitally excluded UK

 Get Online Week is delivered by Good Things Foundation, the UK’s leading social and digital inclusion organisation.
 The charity helps people develop and improve their digital skills and teaches them how to use the internet safely and confidently, so they can be happier, healthier and better off.

-Helen Milner, Chief Executive at Good Things Foundation says:
+Helen Milner, Group Chief Executive at Good Things Foundation says:

 “Now more than ever, digital skills are critical to the wellbeing of the most vulnerable people in our society.
 Locked-out and locked down, they’re facing a bleak winter.